1 - Overview

 Multipaths [Faulty]External storage connection path status = faulty countcnt

-NTP Offsetlast sample’s measured offset (time difference between NTP server and local environment)num
+NTP Offsetmeasured offset of the last sample (the time difference between the NTP server and the local environment)num

 Context SwitchiesCPU context switch count (per second)cnt

-Disk Read Bytes [Sec]number of bytes read from the windows logical disk in 1 secondcnt
+Disk Read Bytes [Sec]Number of bytes read from a Windows logical disk in 1 secondcnt

 Disk Transfer Time [Avg]Disk average wait timesec

-Pool Used [Paged]Paged Pool usage among kernel memorybytes
+Pool Used [Paged]Paged Pool usage in kernel memorybytes

-Threads [Waiting]The number of threads waiting for processor timecnt
+Threads [Waiting]Number of threads waiting for processor timecnt

 2 - How-to guides

-The user can enter the required information for the Multi-node GPU Cluster service through the Samsung Cloud Platform Console, select detailed options, and create the service.
+Users can create the service by entering the required information for the Multi-node GPU Cluster service and selecting detailed options through the Samsung Cloud Platform Console.

 Multi-node GPU Cluster Getting Started